clitetailor/cursornext/docs/01-parsing-patterns.md

 t.true(cursor.startsWith('World'))
 ```

-`oneOf()` is similar to `startsWith()` except that it tests the cursor against multiple strings.
-If the document at the cursor position starts with any of these input strings, it would return the first string that matches.
+`oneOf()` is similar to `startsWith()`, except it tests the cursor against multiple strings and returns the first string that matches.
 Otherwise, it would returns `null`.

 ```
 1 | ----abcd-----